Let’s see how shall I start. Hmmm….Ok, here goes.

 For instance, when you are young and you excel in a sport, your dad will give you a pat on the back.
 If you get an A in class, your teacher will say well done, similarly so did your parents (they might even buy you a toy or two).
 When you have a cool toy, or happen to be talented in something, your friends will think you are cool, and want to be around you.
 So subconsciously, you build yourself up base on these external references, you feed off it – sometimes even get addicted to it.

 Consequently, since young, you modeled yourself after how people perceive you.
 That is until you graduated, and got a job.
 Well, typically in this system, the company / boss is more concerned on how you can contribute to them.
 They may or may not be concerned on how their actions affect you eg. there are really mean shitty bosses out there who just don’t care how you feel.
-Typically, this system of external references falters.
+Typically, this system of external references slowly disappears.

 No more teachers, no more mentors… you are basically on your own (well we all ‘grow’ up someday right?).